GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Methods

 Herein, $d_{G\rightarrow P,i}$ is the distance from point $i$ on the surface of the ground truth segment to its nearest point on the surface of the predicted segment; $d_{P\rightarrow G,i}$ is the distance from point $i$ on the surface of the predicted segment to its nearest point on the surface of the ground truth segment; $N_G$ and $N_P$ are the total number of points on the ground truth and predicted surfaces respectively.

-Except for the UltraCortex dataset where manual segments were available and the Glasgow dataset where the "inaccurate ground truth" (iGT) was used, the ground truth segmentations in this work were obtained by running \fsv{} on the sub-millimeter \tow{} images for all test datasets.
-Thus, the ground truth in most cases was considered a "silver standard" and a perfect DSC of 1.0 was not necessarily desired, especially in cases where \fsv{} was prone to face difficulties (e.g., $>$3T or $<$\sevi{} resolution).
+Except for the UltraCortex dataset where manual segments were available and the Glasgow dataset where the "inaccurate ground truth" (iGT) was used, the ground truth segmentations in this work were obtained by running \fsv{} on the sub-millimeter \tow{} images for the HCP-YA and the SCA-\tow{} test datasets.
+For SCA-MPM contrasts, \sys{} was used as the ground truth.
+Thus, in these specific cases, the ground truth was considered a "silver standard" and a perfect DSC of 1.0 was not necessarily desired, especially in cases where \fsv{} was prone to face difficulties (e.g., $>$3T or $<$\sevi{} resolution).
 Nevertheless, \fsv{} has previously shown robustness to resolutions $<$\sevi{} and pTx UHF-MRI data \citep{fortin2025}.
-It is also the only "out-of-the-box" solution to quantitatively evaluate \go{} against in most cases since \ceb{} requires retraining outside its training domain, and producing manual delineations for 35 labels for several subjects was outside the scope of this work.
+Both \fsv{} and \sys{} are also the only "out-of-the-box" solutions to quantitatively evaluate \go{} against in most cases since \ceb{} requires retraining outside its training domain for every test dataset, and that producing manual delineations for 35 labels for many subjects was outside the scope of this work.
 For \ceb{}, the iGT was created by a combination of \fss{}, \textit{AFNI3dSeg} \citep{cox1996afni} and methods from \cite{fracasso2016lines} as described in \cite{svanera_cerebrum7t_2021}.

-All 35 labels except WM-hypointensities were used in the calculation of both quantitative metrics.
+In addition, while \fsv{} produces segmentations at the native input image resolution, \sys{} solely segments images at \onei{}, irrespective of the input resolution of the images.
+In order to obtain label maps at the same resolution as \go{} and \fsv{} and allow for quantitative comparisons, the same external up-sampling strategy using one-hot encoded 3D linear interpolation for label maps as done for \go{} was implemented in-house for \sys{}.

+For calculating DSC and ASD, the choroid plexus (both hemispheres) and WM-hypointensities were excluded since \sys{} does not segment these labels.
+Consequently, the lateral and inferior lateral ventricles (both hemispheres) were also excluded since both regions are directly impacted by the presence of the choroid plexus label.
+Finally, the CSF was also excluded since \sys{} defines CSF in a completely different way than \fsv{} and \go{}.
 In case a label was missing in a label map (i.e., not segmented), DSC and ASD values were set to 0 and NaN respectively.